 More than 75% of businesses are now using a marketing automation tool.
 This is one of the reasons that the marketing automation industry is predicted to grow bigger with each passing year.
 Predictions show that marketing automation technology will touch $25.1 billion by 2023.
 It is only evident that more and more businesses are starting to explore the benefits marketing automation has in creating an omnichannel customer experience.

 However, all customer experiences will fall flat if the marketing automation workflows are not built accurately.
 Since everything is customer behavior-driven, there are often some errors that marketers end up making while creating the conditions, actions, and decision triggers inside their automation campaign.
 Let’s take a look at 9 such deadly marketing automation workflow errors that you can avoid (or rectify).

 1. Missing out on the right trigger

 Triggers are custom actions that act as the launchpad for your b2b marketing automation processes.
-A contact can be added to a workflow only after he takes a certain custom action signing up for a free trial, etc. This, through the automated workflow, the right marketing material is sent to the right contacts (at the right time).
+A contact can be added to a workflow only after he takes a certain custom action signing up for a free trial, etc. Through the automated workflow, the right marketing material is sent to the right contacts (at the right time).
 From the definition of triggers itself, you know how important it is to choose the right trigger.
 Going wrong here would spell disaster.

 2. Including inactive contacts in the workflow

 If a lead hasn’t engaged with you for quite a long time now, there is every chance that it will not open your email and download that eBook.
-Your eBook should rather land in the inbox of those contacts who’ve just filled in a form on your website and converting into an MQL.
-This is where you begin nurturing these MQLs further into your sales funnel.
+Your eBook should instead land in the inbox of those contacts who’ve just filled in a form on your website and converting into an MQL.
+It is where you begin nurturing these MQLs further into your sales funnel.
 Including inactive contacts in this b2b marketing automation workflow wouldn’t be a good strategy.